dotnet/aspnetcore/src/Components/README.md

 This project contains a collection of unit tests implemented with XUnit and E2E tests implemented using Selenium.
 In order to run the E2E tests, you will need to have Node installed on your machine.

 The E2E tests are located in the `tests/E2ETest` folder.
-The E2E test assets are located in the `test/testassets` directory, and they consists of a top-level `TestServer` which instantiates different app servers for specific scenarios:
+The E2E test assets are located in the `test/testassets` directory, and it contains a top-level `TestServer` which instantiates different app servers for specific scenarios:

 - Standalone Blazor WASM
 - Hosted Blazor WASM